pablogila/TileMapDual_godot_node/README.md

 ## To-do

-- Animations I guess
+- Animations remain untested
-- I am personally not interested in hex grids right now, but I am open to pull requests!
+- I am personally not interested in hex grids right now, but the repo is open to pull requests!

 ## License and contributing

-This project is Open Source Software, released under the MIT license.
+This project is Open Source Software, released under the [MIT license](LICENSE).
 This basically means that you can do whatever you want with it.
 Enjoy!

-This repo is open to pull requests, just make sure to check the [contributing guidelines](CONTRIBUTING.md).
+[This repo](https://https://github.com/pablogila/TileMapDual_godot_node/) is open to pull requests, just make sure to check the [contributing guidelines](CONTRIBUTING.md).
 I personally encourage you to send back any significant improvements to this code so that the Godot community continues to thrive.
 Thanks!

 ## References